offsoc/onionplan/docs/proposals/usability/discovery/README.md

 under research, they offer a concrete way to build service discovery supporting many methods and technologies.

+Check for the [Proposal 279 fixes and improvements][] appendix for a detailed analysis in what still needs to be addressed.

 [Proposal 279]: https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/279-naming-layer-api.txt
 [Tor Control Protocol]: https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/control-spec.txt
+[Proposal 279 fixes and improvements]: ../../appendixes/prop279.md

 ## Official and non-official support